High Ability Learner Education

 1st through 3rd Grade

 Students who demonstrate characteristics of high ability potential are selected for enrichment services by their classroom teacher, with the support and guidance of the HALE coordinator.
-Selection is determined by assessments, observations, and successful participation in enrichment groups.
+First-grade selection is determined by assessments, observations, and successful participation in enrichment groups, while 2nd and 3rd graders are selected using MAP data.
 These small groups are flexible, based on the strengths and needs of the student, and the enrichment opportunities being provided.

 4th and 5th Grade